GDPR and Using the Salesforce Individual Object

 Free Salesforce business guides to help admins/developers, project managers, sales managers, and decision makers.
 Download the free PDF series now: Reinventing Your Business, Reimagining Your Salesforce®.

-Customizing and using the Individual object according to your business will help you on your journey to honor your customer’s wishes regarding how their data is stored and used.
-For the sake of this blog, I will be focusing on using the Individual object in support of GDPR.
+Customizing and using the Individual object will help you on your journey to honor your customers' wishes regarding how their data is stored and used.
+For the sake of this blog, we will be focusing on using the Individual object in support of GDPR.

 First, what is GDPR?
 GDPR (General Data Protection Regulation) is a regulation in European Union law on data privacy and protection for all individuals within the EU and the European Economic Area.

-That said, I am not an attorney, nor is this article a magnum opus on EU data privacy nor legal advice for your company to use in complying with EU data privacy laws like the GDPR.
-Instead, I will be offering some resources where you can learn more about GDPR, and how using the Individual object in Salesforce may help you along your journey to honor an individual’s data privacy and preferences.
+That said, we're not attorneys, and this article isn't a magnum opus on EU data privacy or legal advice for your company to use in complying with EU data privacy laws like the GDPR.
+Instead, we'll be offering some resources where you can learn more about GDPR, and how using the Individual object in Salesforce may help you along your journey to honor an individual’s data privacy and preferences.

-If you are just starting out your journey or haven’t done so yet, I recommend checking out Salesforce’s GDPR Overview page for some excellent training resources in Trailhead and videos.
-Another great resource that goes into more specifics is: Sales Cloud Accelerate GDPR Readiness
+If you are just starting out your journey or haven’t done so yet, we recommend checking out Salesforce’s GDPR Overview page for some excellent training resources in Trailhead and videos.
+Another great resource that goes into more specifics is Sales Cloud Accelerate GDPR Readiness.

-While there are many aspects of GDPR to consider such as how to handle Data Portability requests or how to perform Restriction of Processing, this blog will focus on two of the most tricky areas such as Right to be Forgotten & Consent.
+While there are many aspects of GDPR to consider like how to handle Data Portability requests or how to perform Restriction of Processing, this blog will focus on two of the most tricky areas: the Right to be Forgotten and Consent.

-When a customer no longer wishes for you to retain data about them, or when it’s no longer necessary to keep data, data protection and privacy regulations can require you to delete customers’ personal data.
+When a customer no longer wishes for you to retain data about them, or when it’s no longer necessary to keep data, data protection and privacy regulations can require you to delete the customer's personal data.
 When this happens, you will need to either delete that data from your Salesforce org, or obscure it so that there isn’t any personally identifiable data according to their preferences.
 There are many reasons that a customer may want to be forgotten.
-A couple example reasons could be that the customer has decided to no longer do business with your company, or is no longer employed by your customer.
+For example, the customer may have decided to no longer do business with your company, or is no longer employed by your customer.

 There are a number of ways to delete data from Salesforce, some of them have their limitations and some are more difficult than others.

-• Salesforce’s Mass Delete Wizard - This is the native/web-based deletion wizard for Salesforce.
-Go To Setup>Mass Delete Records to access the tool.
+• Salesforce’s Mass Delete Wizard This is the native/web-based deletion wizard for Salesforce.
+Go to Setup>Mass Delete Records to access the tool.
 This wizard will allow you to delete Accounts, Leads, Activities, Contacts, Cases, Solutions, Products, and Reports.
-Currently, Mass Delete is limited to 250 records and is limited to the named objects so while it will help you to delete some data it will not be your silver bullet solution.
-This feature is available in all Salesforce editions except for Database.com where it is only available via the API and only for custom object removal.
+Currently, Mass Delete is limited to 250 records and is limited to the named objects, so while it will help you to delete some data, it will not be your silver bullet solution.
+This feature is available in all Salesforce editions (except for Database.com, where it's only available via the API and only for custom object removal).

-• ETL (Extract Transform Loading) Tools which are typically used for data migration can also be used for data removal.
+• ETL (Extract Transform Loading) Tools Typically used for data migration, and these tools can also be used for data removal.
 One of the most popular ETL Tools is the Salesforce Data Loader (available in both Classic and Lightning and supports Enterprise, Performance, Unlimited, Developer and Database.com Editions).
-The Salesforce Data Loader also has the capability to delete data from Salesforce and can access all Standard and Custom Objects.
-A .CSV file with the records to be deleted or a SOQL relationship query will be needed.
+The Salesforce Data Loader also has the capability to delete data from Salesforce and can access all Standard and Custom Objects, and a .CSV file with the records to be deleted or a SOQL relationship query will be needed.
 There are other popular ETL tools such as Dataloader.io and JitterBit.
-Most of the ETL tools are paid and will require significant investment and evaluation to make sure they meet your requirements.
+Most of the ETL tools are paid and will require significant investment and evaluation to ensure they meet your requirements.
 Also, make sure that the ETL tool supports your edition of Salesforce.

-• Storage Helper - an AppExchange app by Passage Technology (Lightning Ready and available for Salesforce Professional, Enterprise, Unlimited, Force.com, Developer, Performance, and Essentials editions) will enable you to define deletion criteria, preview records to be deleted, and optionally back up either entire records or only specific fields (if you want to retain data that was not personally identifiable).
+• Data Quality Helper An AppExchange app by Passage Technology (Lightning Ready and available for Salesforce Professional, Enterprise, Unlimited, Force.com, Developer, Performance, and Essentials editions) will enable you to define deletion criteria and preview records to be deleted.
 Once the criteria is defined, jobs can be manually run, run on a scheduled basis, or run after a Salesforce data backup.

 Sometimes the data that needs to be removed may be linked to workflows or other related records, so you may choose to obscure the data rather than delete it.
-Salesforce recommends that before opting to obscure rather than delete records, you should consult with your company’s legal counsel.
+Salesforce recommends that you should consult with your company’s legal counsel before opting to obscure rather than delete records.
 One way that you can obscure the data is to delete the personal information in all fields, and replace the personal data with random or scrambled characters.
 You can also use generic data such as using, ‘Forgotten’ as an obscuring value for the last name field.

 Consent